Achronite/node-red-contrib-energenie-ener314rt/README.md

 |---|---|
 0.1.0|Initial Release
 0.2.0|Full NPM & node-red catalogue release
 0.3.0|Major change - Switched to use node.js Native API (N-API) for calling C functions.
 Added a new node to support MiHome Radiator Valve, along with a separate thread for monitoring that implements caching and dynamic polling.
+This version requires node.js v10+.

 ## Built With

-* [NodeJS](https://nodejs.org/dist/latest-v6.x/docs/api/) - JavaScript runtime built on Chrome's V8 JavaScript engine.
+* [NodeJS](https://nodejs.org/dist/latest-v10.x/docs/api/) - JavaScript runtime built on Chrome's V8 JavaScript engine.
 * [Node-RED](http://nodered.org/docs/creating-nodes/) - for wiring together hardware devices, APIs and online services.
 * [N-API](https://nodejs.org/docs/latest-v10.x/api/n-api.html) - *NEW in v0.3* - Used to wrap C code as a native node.js Addon.
 N-API is maintained as part of Node.js itself, and produces Application Binary Interface (ABI) stable across all versions of Node.js.